seyramfoli/Final-Exams/README.md

 # Final-Exams
+to download the files onto your pc, click on code and click download zip
 //running using xampp
 Download xampp and run download the files in htdocs in the campp folder usually found in the windows C:/xampp/htdocs when the xampp interface is open, start Apache, MYSQL, FileZilla and Mercury.